Sacramento Federal Express Truck Accidents

-Motor vehicle accident cases involving FedEx freight trucks are often complicated because many different companies and parties may be held accountable for the incident.
+Motor vehicle accident cases involving Federal Express freight trucks are often complicated because many companies and parties may be held accountable for the incident.
 Truck drivers working for FedEx are often pressured to deliver packages quickly.
-Although FedEx freight drivers have good intentions to get the job done as quickly as possible, that can result in careless actions that can lead to catastrophic crashes.
+Although FedEx freight drivers have good intentions to get the job done as soon as possible, that can result in careless actions that can lead to catastrophic crashes.

-If you or a family member has been injured in an accident involving a FedEx truck, please reach out to our experienced Sacramento FedEx truck accident lawyers at (916) 921-6400 for a free case evaluation.History of FedEx
+If you or a family member has been injured in an accident involving a FedEx truck, please reach out to our experienced Sacramento Federal Express truck accident lawyers at (916) 921-6400 or (800) 404-5400 for a free case evaluation.History of FedEx Trucking Company

 Federal Express (FedEx) was founded in 1973 and has more than 140,000 employees driving 43,000 trucks.
 This trucking company is based in Memphis, Tennessee.
 When driving on California's streets and highways, you will typically see many FedEx trucks on the roads.